 The History of the M1 Garand Rifle

-It was a small place — it was only incorporated as a town in 1975, and its population in 2006 was just 6,136.
+Saint-Rémy, Quebec, was a small place.
+It was only incorporated as a town in 1975, and its population in 2006 was just 6,136.
 Saint-Rémy is on the far southern edge of Quebec, in the Montérégie region south of Montréal and just north of the northern edge of New York.
 It's an almost exclusively French-speaking place — 96.06% of the population reported speaking nothing but French in the 2006 census.

 That immediately leads to the question: How do you pronounce "Garand"?

 Most people pronounce it as guh-RAND, or in IPA, [gƏ 'rænd].

 I had read that John Garand himself, along with his family, preferred that it be pronounced so as to rhyme with "errand", GEHR-and.
 However, someone recently contacted me with an interesting message:

 As a volunteer for the National Park Service at Springfield Armory National Historic Site, I have had the honor of speaking with John Garand's son, Richard, on a number of occasions.
 Naturally, the first time I met him, I asked the obvious question—How do you pronounce your name?
 He answered that the family pronounced it guh-RAND.

 Strictly speaking, the people back home in Saint-Rémy would say that both guh-RAND and GEHR-and are wrong — all the Garands in North America are descended from Pierre Garand, who lived from about 1643 to 1700 in Rouen, France.
 The real pronunciation of that French family name has a final nasal "a", sort of gahr-ON, or [garɑ~] in IPA.